jonbnewman/mobx-store-provider/docs/api/createStore.md

 This store is local to this component only.

-This avoids the need to use an alternative mechanism for local state which can create inconsistent code within your application.
-If you state is all managed the same way throughout your application it makes it easier to reason about.
+This avoids the need to use an alternative mechanism for local state, which can create inconsistent code within your application.
+Having your state managed the same way throughout your application makes it easier to reason about.